Safwan ibn Umayya: Battle of Uhud

 Safwan then conferred with Abdullah ibn Abi Rabia and Ikrimah ibn Abi Jahl.
 They "walked with the men whose fathers, sons and brothers had been killed at Badr, and they spoke to Abu Sufyan and those who had merchandise in that caravan, saying, 'Men of the Quraysh, Muhammad has wronged you and killed your best men, so help us with this money to fight him, so that we may hope to get our revenge for those we have lost.'"
 Safwan paid the poet Abu Azza to call up the Kinana tribes to rally to the Quraysh.
 The Quraysh "gathered together to fight the apostle" in March 625 in the event that became the Battle of Uhud.

 Many of the Quraysh commanders brought women to cheer on the army: Safwan took his two wives, Barza bint Mas'ud and al-Baghum bint al-Muadhdhil.
 During the battle he struck the death-blow to the injured Kharija ibn Zayd (father-in-law of Abu Bakr) and mutilated his body because Kharija had attacked Safwan's father at Badr.
 He also killed Aws ibn Arqam and Ibn Qawqal.
-After the battle, Safwan dissuaded the Quraysh from invading Medina; he said they were too tired to achieve anything, and there was no point, as they had already won the battle.

 In August 625 men from Adal and Al-Qara brought to Mecca three Muslims whom they had captured.
 Safwan bought one of them, Zayd ibn Al-Dathinna, so that he could kill him in revenge for the death of his father at Badr.
 He sent him to Tanim to be killed outside the sanctuary there.
 Abu Sufyan asked him, "Don't you wish, Zayd, that it was Muhammad who was in your place about to be killed and that you were at home with your family?"
 Zayd replied, "I would not wish so much as a thorn-prick on Muhammad, even if it would take me home to my family!"
 As Safwan's servant Nistas killed Zayd, Abu Sufyan remarked, "I never saw anyone as completely loved as Muhammad's companions love him."